Detox concerns for synthetic users

 "If people have any concerns about their own use, if they're having trouble stopping or they're going through an unpleasant withdrawal or they're concerned about a family member or a mate, don't try and deal with it on your own, call the Alcohol Drug Helpline, it's free and confidential." he said.

-Next story in National: Ministry works on formula glitch
+Next story in New Zealand: Ministry works on formula glitch

 Copyright © 2014, Radio New Zealand